Venture Studio Characteristics Associated with New Venture Equity Exits

 Controlling for age

-I had 38 exits, 15+ variables, and a methodology question.
+There were 38 exit events, nearly 20 variables, and a methodology question.

 The confounder